gocardless/companies-house-rest/README.md

 # CompaniesHouse

 This Gem implements an API client for the Companies House REST API.
-More information about the API can be found here [here](https://developer.companieshouse.gov.uk/api/docs/index.html).
+More information about the API can be found [here](https://developer.companieshouse.gov.uk/api/docs/index.html).

 Currently for internal use at GoCardless, but could be open-sourced in the future as other